 Treatment with Mavenclad can cause certain blood cell disorders as a side effect.
 Some of these are more common than others.
 And in many cases, these disorders can be serious.

 Blood cell disorders caused by Mavenclad can include low levels of:

-- lymphocytes (a type of white blood cell)
+- lymphocytes or neutrophils (types of white blood cells)

 - hemoglobin (a protein that helps your blood cells transport oxygen)

 - platelets (cells that help your blood clot)

 Blood cell disorders often don’t cause symptoms, especially when they’re mild.
 But it’s possible to have symptoms such as a cough, fever, weakness, or fatigue.
 An infection that won’t go away or swollen lymph nodes (such as in your neck or armpits) could also be symptoms.

 You’ll have a blood test called a complete blood count (CBC) before you start taking Mavenclad.
 A CBC helps your doctor check your blood cell levels.